matthewkurtti/matthewkurtti/README.md

-- 👋 Hi, I’m @matthewkurtti.
+- 👋 Hi, I’m Matt.
 I'm a full stack software engineer

 - 🏡 I'm originally from Fargo, ND in the U.S.A., but I currently live in Kumamoto, Japan